NCAR/finn/README.md

 Alternatively `Download ZIP` button is available at https://github.com/yosukefk/finn_preproc (or direct link https://github.com/yosukefk/finn_preproc/archive/master.zip )

 Next, copy your fire detection shapefile(s) into the directory ../finn_preproc/data/.
-These files need to be UNZIPPED
+These files need to be UNZIPPED.

 ### 4. Building the Docker image